Developer workflow

 There are many timer apps available — Toggl Track, Forest, Be Focused, and generic phone timers.
 Most are general-purpose time tracking tools.
 They work, but they are not designed for developer workflows.

-Nedio is purpose-built for coding sessions.
+NEDIO is purpose-built for coding sessions.
 The timer integrates with focus music so you get both structure and ambient support in one tab.
 Session tracking is automatic — you do not need to tag tasks or categorize time.
-Your sprints are logged, and you can review weekly patterns.
+Your sprints are logged, and you can review weekly patterns on Pro.

 Frequently asked questions